Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT: Analysis

 Throughout the nebula, we observe filamentary structures that likely arise from interactions between the circumstellar material and the interstellar medium (ISM). \bluecite{vanLoon1999} reported similar filaments on larger scales and interpreted them as bow shocks produced by the motion of AFGL 4106 through the ISM.
 Using Gaia DR3 astrometry \bluecitep{Gaia2023}, we derive a proper motion of $\mu_{\alpha} = -6.68 \pm 0.33$~mas\,yr$^{-1}$ and $\mu_{\delta} = -1.46 \pm 0.35$~mas\,yr$^{-1}$, corresponding to a total motion of 6.84~mas\,yr$^{-1}$ with a position angle of $257^\circ$.
 This direction is indicated by the red arrow in Fig.~\ref{fig:3col}.
 However, the fact that the filaments are not spatially aligned with the proper-motion direction disfavours the bow-shock interpretation.
 Instead, these features are more likely the relics of past mass-ejection events from the system, subsequently shaped by the interaction with the surrounding ISM.

 The iso-intensity map of the nebula displays variations in the shape of the ejecta \fref{fig:contour}.
-Looking up at the eccentricity of these iso-intensity curve, $e=\sqrt{1-\frac{a^2}{b^2}}$ where a is the semi-major axis and b the semi minor axis, $e$ seems to change with distance to the central star.
-We observe oscillations of pseudo-period $\sim$2.560 arcsec, given that we only have 1.5 periods.
+Looking up at the eccentricity of these iso-intensity curve, $e=\sqrt{1-\frac{a^2}{b^2}}$, where a is the semi-major axis and b the semi-minor axis, and $e$ seems to change with distance to the central star.
+We observe oscillations with a pseudo-period of $\sim$2.560 arcsec, given that we only have 1.5 periods.
 The gap observed between 1.8 and 2.2 arcseconds corresponds to a sharp variation of ellipticity, likely caused by a rotation of the elliptical contours by $\pi/2$, resulting in a swap between the semi-major and semi-minor axes.
-This suggest a change in the ejecta preferential direction across time
+This suggest a change in the ejecta preferential direction across time.

-Assuming a typical stellar wind velocity of 20-30 km/s \bluecitep{Molster1999} and a distance of 3.19 kpc (see discussion in Section~\ref{sec:Distance}), we estimate oscillation periods ranging from approximately 1300 to 1950 years, depending on the adopted wind speed.
+Assuming a typical stellar-wind velocity of 20-30 km/s \bluecitep{Molster1999} and a distance of 3.19 kpc (see discussion in Sect.~\ref{sec:Distance}), we estimate oscillation periods ranging from approximately 1300 to 1950 years, depending on the adopted wind speed.